 Bruce starts Sasha on an intensive thirty-day training program designed to make her or break her.
 As Sasha trains in the Batcave, Bruce re-kindles his relationship with Vesper, who is now a Pulitzer Prize-winning journalist trying to write a big story on Batman.
 By the tenth day of this issue, internal affairs has begun to crack down and investigate every GCPD officer (supposedly in response to the Mad Hatter fiasco from ‘tec #760, but as we will find out, that is just a red herring).

-This is the second feature from ‘tec #758.
-Renee Montoya meets with Barbara Gordon for lunch (cuz they are friends now) and Montoya tells her the story about how Commissioner Akins reluctantly used the Batsignal last week.
+Renee Montoya meets with Barbara Gordon for lunch (because they are friends now) and Montoya tells her the story about how Commissioner Akins reluctantly used the Batsignal last week.
 Montoya also stresses her belief that Akins is a good man and a suitable replacement for Babs’ father.

 –Detective Comics #761, Part 2

 Day 11 of Sasha’s training.
 Bruce goes on another date with Vesper (his third this week).
 Sasha is a chaperon, much to her chagrin.